runceel/ReactiveProperty/MkDocs/docs/features/ReactiveProperty.md

     - This doesn't call OnNext callback if same value set.
 - ReactivePropertyMode.RaiseLatestValueOnSubscribe
     - This calls OnNext callback when Subscribe method call.
+- ReactivePropertyMode.Default

-Default value is `ReactivePropertyMode.DistinctUntilChanged | ReactivePropertyMode.RaiseLatestValueOnSubscribe`.
+    - It is default value.
+It is same as `ReactivePropertyMode.DistinctUntilChanged | ReactivePropertyMode.RaiseLatestValueOnSubscribe`.
+- ReactivePropertyMode.IgnoreInigialValidationError
+    - Ignore initial validation error.

 If you don't need this behavior, then you can set ReactivePropertyMode.None value.